 Have you heard about cats splooting?
 When cats lay flat on their stomach with their hind legs out, they look adorable.
 But what is splooting?
 Can all cats do it?
 And is it bad for them?

 Let’s look into this feline relaxation position.
 Get ready to see our collection of pictures of cats splooting!
-Enjoy!
+Sit back smile and Enjoy!

 What is Splooting?

 If you’re not familiar with the term, splooting is when a cat lays out flat on their stomach while having both of its hind legs spread all the way to the back.
 Usually, cats keep their hind legs tucked neatly under them and spread their forelegs, but sometimes, they spread both their fore and hind legs.
 This is called splooting.
 Read more about Splooting here.